quanghuy0497/Deep-Learning-Specialization/Course 2 - Improving Deep Neural Networks/Lecture Note/Readme.md

 - So the trend on the ratio of splitting the models:
   - If size of the  dataset is 100 to 1.000.000  ==> 60/20/20
   - If size of the  dataset is over 1.000.000    ==> 98/1/1 or  99.5/0.25/0.25
-- The dev/test set just needs to be big enough for evaluate different algorithm choices and quickly decides which one is better => does not need the whole 20% dataset for that (in a large dataset case)
+- The dev/test set just needs to be big enough for evaluating different algorithm choices and quickly decides which one is better => does not need the whole 20% dataset for that (in a large dataset case)
 - The trend now gives the training data the biggest sets.
 - Make sure the dev and test set are coming from the same distribution.
   - For example if cat training pictures is from the web and the dev/test pictures are from users cell phone they will mismatch.
 It is better to make sure that dev and test set are from the same distribution.